 - 20. We look forward to the Summit of the Future in September 2024, as an opportunity to further advance our collective environmental commitments, urge all Member States, United Nations Observer States and relevant non-governmental organisations, Major Groups and Stakeholders, the United Nations Environment Programme, the secretariats of the multilateral environment agreements and other relevant international organisations to advocate for the implementation of the relevant actions set out in this Ministerial Declaration and to ensure an ambitious outcome that will reinvigorate multilateral cooperation for environment agreements, stimulate the implementation of existing commitments, strengthen synergies and complementarities in the work and implementation of the multilateral environment agreements, within their independent and respective mandates, and decide on concrete solutions for a better tomorrow with greater effectiveness, inclusiveness and confidence.
 We therefore request the President of the Environment Assembly to transmit this Ministerial Declaration as the Environment Assembly's contribution to the General Assembly for consideration at the Summit of the Future. - 21.
-In the spirit of a reinvigorated multilateral and international cooperation, we invite the governing bodies of multilateral environmental agreements and relevant international organisations to enhance their cooperation with the United Nations Environment Assembly, as appropriate, to promote an effective and inclusive implementation of the commitments contained in this declaration.
+In the spirit of a reinvigorated multilateral and international cooperation, we invite the governing bodies of multilateral environmental agreements and relevant international organisations to enhance their cooperation with the United Nations Environment Assembly, as appropriate, to promote the calls contained in this declaration and effectively and inclusively implement its actions and commitments.